mark-sivill-splunk/docker-compose-team-fortress-2-splunk/README.md

 # To Run

-First set the required enviroment variables
+First set the required environment variables

 - ```SPLUNK_FORWARDER_INDEX``` => required to send data to Splunk, the index that data is written to in Splunk
 - ```SPLUNK_FORWARDER_SOURCETYPE``` => required to send data to Splunk, the sourcetype that data is written to in Splunk
 - ```SPLUNK_FORWARDER_HOST``` => required to send data to Splunk, the forwarder that data is written to in Splunk
 - ```SPLUNK_FORWARDER_SERVER_PORT``` => required to send data to Splunk if not baked into Splunk Forwarder app.
 It will be in the format of splunk.example.com:9997
 - ```TEAM_FORTRESS_2_CONFIG``` => setting the default game mode.
 Current modes are casual, tournament, training, custom1_koth_tournament, and custom1_koth_training (training is default)
 - ```TEAM_FORTRESS_2_SV_PASSWORD``` => Team Fortress 2 game password for games clients to connect to Team Fortress 2 server.
-By default no password is required
+By default, no password is required
 - ```TEAM_FORTRESS_2_RCON_PASSWORD```  => Team Fortress 2 admin password for RCON console

-For example to set source type on Linux
+For example, to set source type on Linux
 ```SPLUNK_FORWARDER_SOURCETYPE=tf2server; export SPLUNK_FORWARDER_INDEX```

 Then to run Team Fortress 2 server and Splunk Forwarder, from same directory as the docker-compose.yml file run ```docker-compose up```